stephengold/jolt-jni/README.md

 Here it's important to distinguish between JVM objects and native objects.
 A handful Jolt-JNI classes are implemented entirely in Java, notably:
 `Color`, `Float3`, `Plane`, `Quat`, `RVec3`, `UVec4`, `Vec3`, and `Vec4`.
-Apart from these special classes, every JVM object in Jolt JNI is an instance of `JoltPhysicsObject`, which implies it has a corresponding native object assigned to it.
+Apart from those special classes, every JVM object in Jolt JNI is an instance of `JoltPhysicsObject`, which implies it has a native object assigned to it.

 For instance, when a Jolt-JNI app instantiates a matrix using `new Mat44()`, both a JVM object and a native object are created.